ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_put_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Specifies the source file.
-The path to the source file can either be the full path on the network device or a relative path as per path supported by destination network device.</div>
+The path to the source file can either be the full path on the Ansible control host or a relative path from the playbook or role root directory.</div>
                                                         </td>
             </tr>
                         </table>